- Dismemberment Abortion Ban

 HB 2063 by Rep. Greg Bonnen, M.D.: Considered for public hearing on April 5 in the House State Affairs Committee.

 Since current Texas law is unclear on DNR Orders, some healthcare providers unilaterally impose DNR Orders for patients without their knowledge or consent.
 The DNR Consent bill requires consent to be obtained from the patient or his surrogate before a DNR order may be written.

-- Repeal and Replace Texas Advance Directive Act (TADA)
+- Reform the Texas Advance Directive Act (TADA)